-Note: Aliases have a 64 character limit, and may not contain spaces or non-alpha-numeric characters; if used a warning message will appear (Figure 3-5).
+Note: Aliases have a 64 character limit, and may not contain spaces or non-alpha-numeric characters. if used, a warning message will appear (Figure 3-5).

-Figure 3-5 Zones 1.4.2 Warning Box - Alias Rules
+Figure 3-5 Zones 1.4.2 - Warning Box, Alias Rules

-The Zones Interface will now display the number of adapters present in the system for that StorBrick.
-In this example (Figure 3-6), all four adapters are present, which can be seen by the four tabs at the top, labeled Adapter 0, Adapter 1, Adapter 2, and Adapter 3.
-This could be the result of having a dual server machine with two adapters per server or a single server with four adapters.
+The home screen will now display the number of adapters present in the system.
+In this example (Figure 3-6), all four adapters are present, which can be seen by the four new tabs at the top, labeled Adapter 0, Adapter 1, Adapter 2, and Adapter 3.
+This would be the result of having a single server with four adapters, or a dual server machine with two adapters per server.
 If the server was a dual server with only one adapter per server, only two adapter tabs would show.